The almighty campaign brief (and how to make one)

 Perfected campaign briefs perfect campaigns

-As the core strategic document that collates all of the campaign-relevant strategy and research, formalizes stakeholder consensus and then guides campaign creation and launch, there’s no more important element to a successful campaign than the brief.
+As the core strategic document that collates all of the campaign-relevant strategy and research, formalizes stakeholder consensus and then guides campaign creation and launch, there’s no more important element to a successful marketing campaign than the brief.

 Therefore, if you’re looking to improve on prior campaigns or determine where your last one fell short, your campaign brief and the process for creating it should be the first things you evaluate.
-That examination will let you know if stakeholder decisions and the guidance provided to creatives sufficiently set the campaign up for success, if more preparation is needed or if the challenge lies in how the brief was used.
+That examination will let you know if stakeholder decisions and the guidance provided to creatives sufficiently set the marketing campaign up for success, if more preparation is needed or if the challenge lies in how the brief was used.

 Sources: